charleysmithschofield/iss_spotter/README.md

   2. Fetch the geo coordinates (Latitude & Longitude) for our IP.

   3. Fetch the next ISS flyovers for our geo coordinates.

+  4. Put it all together in one application